JustAnyones/Plugin-creator-website/docs/docs/draft-types/category.md

 ### require privileges
 ::: type: boolean
+::: version-added: 1.11.73

 Whether the draft requires features such as monthly income, frame placement, etc.

+### require scenario
+::: type: string|string[]
+::: version-added: 1.12.12

+Array of scenario IDs in which this draft can be used.
+It will be unloaded when entering a city that is not one of these scenarios.

+Privileged context is required to use this attribute as it could be used to cheat inside a scenario.

 ### require super privileges
 ::: type: boolean
+::: version-added: 1.11.73

 Whether the draft requires features that are restricted to official game content such as DSA.